jia1217/ParallelProgammingLabs/docs/HLS_Labs/Lab11.md

 * ``num_write_outstanding``: Specifies how many write requests can be made to the AXI4 bus, without a response, before the design stalls.
 This implies internal storage in the design, a FIFO of size: ```num_write_outstanding```*```max_write_burst_length```*```word_size```

-This example illustrates how an input argument of top level function can be mapped to AXI4-MEM.
+This example illustrates how an input argument of a level function can be mapped to AXI4-MEM.

 **example.cpp**
 ```c++